QEOS Origin

 1st Student to Milton

 Pioneered the development of integrated high efficiency integrated Power Amplifier (PA) technology and pioneered the development of low power millimeter wave gigabit wireless circuits.
-CEO QEOS INC.
+(CEO Maja Systems Inc.)

 QEOS Origin Timeline